x-AR2/benford-fraud-detector/README.md

 | *(default, no flag needed)* | Mean Absolute Deviation (MAD) | Quick, simple check |
 | `--test chi2` | Chi-Square Test | Stricter, more statistically formal |

-You choose the method — the tool does not pick automatically.
+You choose the method or the tool picks automatically (based on sample size)

 ## Important Note